-This dessert is to die for!
-Literally, heaven in a pie!
+This sweet and salty layered dessert is to die for!
+The creaminess mixed with the crunch of the tasty crust, makes it literally, heaven in a pie!

 It's been another weird week.
 I wonder how many weeks I have labeled as "weird" in the past year.
 The older I get, the weirder my life feels.
 Or maybe it's just the constant sleep deprivation?
 Elijah and I spent a night in the hospital this week, trying to get some scary croup under control.
 Nights in the hospital are always quite the experience, resulting in general weariness.

 In my weary state of mind, I created this oh-my-goodness-heavenly pie last night and this morning.
 It's a bit of a messy one, but it is totally sinful and delicious beyond words.
 I adore the salt-caramel combo that seems to be so trendy these days.

 (Recipe adapted from: Food & Wine Annual Cookbook 2012)

 In a food processor, combine:

 Pulse until moistened fine crumbs form.
 Press the crumbs evenly onto the bottom and up the sides of a 9-inch pie plate.